 Total heterotrophic bacteria were enumerated using spread plate method.
-An aliquot (0.1ml) from 10-5 dilution from each of the set-ups were aseptically transferred unto properly dried nutrient agar plates in duplicate, spread evenly using flamed bent glass rod and incubate at 37°C for 24 hours as described by Prescott et al., [11].
+An aliquot (0.1ml) from 10-5 dilution (Dilution (10-5) was used as appropriate after dilution range finding test) from each of the set-ups were aseptically transferred unto properly dried nutrient agar plates in duplicate, spread evenly using flamed bent glass rod and incubate at 37°C for 24 hours as described by Prescott et al., [11].
 After incubation, the bacterial colonies that grew on the plates were counted and average taken.
-Total Heterotrophic Bacteria (THB) Counts was then taken and express as colony forming unit per millilitter using the below equation as adopted by Nrior and Kpormon (2018)
+Total Heterotrophic Bacteria (THB) Counts was then taken and expressed as colony forming unit per millilitter using the equation below as adopted by Nrior and Kpormon [14].
+Dilution (10-4) was used as appropriate after dilution range finding test.